Renault Megane E-Tech vs Skoda Kodiaq

 Who Should Buy Which?

-Buy the Renault Megane E-Tech if: You prioritise performance, need more boot space, or prefer Renault's approach to design and ownership experience.
+Buy the Renault Megane E-Tech if: You want the lower entry price, prioritise performance, need more boot space, or prefer Renault's approach to design and ownership experience.

 Buy the Skoda Kodiaq if: You value a longer warranty, need stronger towing, or prefer Skoda's approach to design and ownership experience.